5 Best US banks for American expats living abroad

 Maintaining a U.S. residential address for banking needs while abroad

-For expats, choosing the right bank is only part of the equation; having a verifiable U.S. residential address is essential for compliance with financial institutions.
-However, many expats face obstacles, as traditional mail forwarding addresses (often flagged as CMRA) are not accepted by banks for legal and financial purposes.
+For expats, choosing the right bank is only part of the equation; having a verifiable U.S. residential address is often essential for meeting financial institutions’ CIP and KYC requirements.
+However, many expats face obstacles, as traditional mail-forwarding addresses (often flagged as CMRA) are frequently not accepted by banks for legal and financial purposes.

 Here are the best ways to maintain a compliant U.S. address: